18 Metrics Every SaaS Product Marketing Manager Should Know

 Initial monthly recurring revenue (MRR) of customers receiving a demo

-This is no surprise — targeted product advertising helps expand the use of your product.
+Product advertising This is no surprise — targeted product advertising helps expand the use of your product.
 And depending on your product and market, your advertising can be done from online or offline channels.

 Generally, your ads feature the benefits of your product along with a call to action.
 And while advertising is not typically owned by the product marketing team, it is your responsibility to ensure the product and technology are properly presented.
 It requires a close partnership with brand, digital, and even outside partners.